 Or you can use the old-fashioned way of worm pills which are given fortnightly until they are 12 weeks of age, then monthly until 6 months of age.

 – We recommend Advantage (Kills Fleas) and Advocate (Kills Fleas and Worms).This is a topical treatment placed on the back of your pets neck once monthly.
-We recommend Advantage over other products as it has a faster reaction time and a proven success rate.
-Advantage can be used on your kitten from 9 weeks of age.
+We recommend Advocate at kitten age to target round worms and ear mites.
+Bravaecto seems to be the best product for use on Adult cats.

 – When your kitten is 6 months of age, it is old enough to be speyed or castrated.
 If you are not planning on breeding from your kitten, it is a good idea to have this done, not just for convenience reasons but there are significant health benefits as well.

 Kittens will naturally use litter or dirt boxes without special training but then should start to use the outside environment at 12-18 weeks of age.